JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/setup/index.md

 Open this project directory in your favorite editor.
 We'll install our packages by creating a `requirements.txt` file, to store our dependency listing.
-For now, put the following line in it:
+For now, put the following line in this new file:

 ```
 sphinx